White-capped dipper

-The white-capped dipper (Cinclus leucocephalus) is an aquatic passerine found in South America.
-It is a small black bird with white spots.
-It is found in the Andes from northern Bolivia, through Peru, Ecuador, Colombia to northwest Venezuela.
+The white-capped dipper (Cinclus leucocephalus) is a semiaquatic passerine bird of South America.
+It is found in Bolivia, Colombia, Ecuador, Peru, and Venezuela.

-Taxonomy
+Taxonomy and systematics

-The white-capped dipper was described by the Swiss naturalist Johann Jakob von Tschudi in 1844 and given the binomial name Cinclus leucocephalus.
+The white-capped dipper was described by the Swiss naturalist Johann Jakob von Tschudi in 1844 with the binomial Cinclus leucocephalus, which it has retained ever since.
 The type locality is the Junín Province in Peru.
 The specific epithet leucocephalus combines the Ancient Greek leukos "white" and -kephalos "-headed".
 Of the five species now placed in the genus, a molecular genetic study has shown that the white-capped dipper is most closely related to the other South American species, the rufous-throated dipper (Cinclus schulzii).